How American Soldiers Voted in World War II

 The process for voting in the 1944 election was as follows (Carter 31):

-Apply for a state absentee ballot using The Federal Application for State Ballot form, or the US War Ballots Commission Form, or use the state requirements in applying (i.e. sending a letter to the secretary of state or the local election official) or use the old War Department Postcard/Form 560 from the 1942 election.
+Apply for a state absentee ballot using The Federal Application for State Ballot form, or the US War Ballots Commission Form (USWBC), or use the state requirements in applying (i.e. sending a letter to the secretary of state or the local election official) or use the old War Department Postcard/Form 560 from the 1942 election.
 Individuals could also submit their own application using specific guidelines.
 In at least one instance, an entire army created their own application.
 The US 8th Army actually printed their own federal absentee registration forms (Carter 61).
 If a soldier was unable to get a state absentee ballot they could use a Federal War Ballot.

 War Department Form 560- Federal Application for State Ballot